What is dignity?

-The MPCRU is directed by Dr. Harvey Max Chochinov, who holds the only Tier 1 Canada Research Chair in Palliative Care of the Canadian Institutes of Health Research (CIHR).
-For the last 17 years, Dr. Chochinov’s program of research has earned him recognition as one of the world’s leading palliative care scholars and researchers.
+For the last 25 years, Dr. Harvey Max Chochinov‘s program of research has earned him recognition as one of the world’s leading palliative care scholars and researchers.
 He is also a Distinguished Professor of Psychiatry at the University of Manitoba.

 Dr. Chochinov has built an interdisciplinary research team with expertise in psychiatry, psychology, qualitative and quantitative analysis, biostatistics, nursing, and palliative care medicine.
 Collaborating with researchers around the world, they have compiled a large body of work on the Dignity in Care approach.

 This internationally-recognized team has successfully broached difficult topics spanning end-of-life distress, depression, desire for death and will to live; hopelessness and its connection with suicide; personality and coping at the end of life; and finally, the issue of how to help patients die with dignity.